Dulyaaa/Transportation_and_Scheduling_Management/README.md

 * MongoDB

 ### Transportation and Scheduling Management (My Contribution)
-This implementation part covered the Transpoer Department which has the responsible of take orders from customer, assign a vehicle for each order and manage the vehicles.
+This implementation part covered the Transpoer Department which has the responsible of take orders from customer, assign a vehicle for each order to deliver and manage the vehicles.

 #### Sample user interfaces of woring project: